myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 ## Summary

 In this post we looked at how to resolve the tenant from the request.
 We looked at how to use a `ITenantResolutionStrategy` to extract the tenant identifier from the request and a `ITenantLookupService` to fetch the tenant information for that identifier.

-We then looked at how to integrate the tenant resolution strategy and lookup service with the ASP.NET Core pipeline to make the current tenant available to access through ambient context.
+We also looked at how to integrate the tenant resolution strategy and lookup service with the ASP.NET Core pipeline to make the current tenant available to access through ambient context.